-State statutes and ERS Board policies permit the System to lend its securities to broker-dealers with a simultaneous agreement to return the collateral for the same securities in the future.
+State statutes and ERS Board policies permit the System to lend its securities to broker/dealers with a simultaneous agreement to return the collateral for the same securities in the future.
 The System is presently involved in a securities lending program with major brokerage firms.
 The System lends equity and fixed income securities for varying terms and receives a fee based on the loaned securities' value.
 The System reports the gross loan fee income earned as investment income on the combining statement of changes in fiduciary net position.
 During a loan, the System continues to receive dividends and interest as the owner of the loaned securities.
 The brokerage firms pledge collateral securities consisting of U.S. government and agency securities, mortgage-backed securities issued by a U.S. government agency, corporate bonds, and equities.
 The collateral value must be equal to at least 102% to 109% of the loaned securities' value, depending on the type of collateral security.

-Securities loaned totaled approximately \$4.0 billion at fair value at June 30, 2018.
-The collateral value was equal to 105% of the loaned securities' value at June 30, 2018.
+Securities loaned totaled approximately \$4.8 billion at fair value at June 30, 2019.
+The collateral value was equal to 104.4% of the loaned securities' value at June 30, 2019.
 The System's lending collateral was held in the System's name by the tri-party custodian.

 Loaned securities are included in the accompanying combining statement of fiduciary net position since the System maintains ownership.
 The related collateral securities are not recorded as assets on the System's combining statement of fiduciary net position, and a corresponding liability is not recorded, since the System is deemed not to have the ability to pledge or trade the collateral securities.
-The System is deemed not to have the ability to pledge or sell the collateral securities, since the System's lending contracts do not address whether the lender can pledge or sell the collateral securities without a borrower default, the System has not previously demonstrated that ability, and there are no indications of the System's ability to pledge or sell the collateral securities.
+In accordance with the criteria set forth in GASB Statement No. 28, Accounting and Financial Reporting for Securities Lending Transactions, the System is deemed not to have the ability to pledge or sell the collateral securities, since the System's lending contracts do not address whether the lender can pledge or sell the collateral securities without a borrower default, the System has not previously demonstrated that ability, and there are no indications of the System's ability to pledge or sell the collateral securities.